RashiMaheshwari/RashiMaheshwari/README.md

 # 👋 Hi, I’m @RashiMaheshwari

 Welcome to my GitHub profile!
-I'm a passionate **Data Engineer** with a keen interest in building efficient, scalable, and fault-tolerant data pipelines.
+I'm a passionate **Software Engineer** with a keen interest in building efficient, scalable, and fault-tolerant data pipelines.
 I specialize in **ETL workflows**, **data ingestion**, **real-time analytics**, and **cloud-native technologies**.
 My goal is to leverage data to drive better decision-making and build systems that deliver meaningful insights.
 - 📫 **How to reach me**:
   - I’d be happy to connect!
 You can reach me via:
     - **LinkedIn**: [Rashi Maheshwari](https://www.linkedin.com/in/rashi-maheshwari-15ab8320b)